scottpetrovic/krita-documentation/KritaFAQ.rst

 If you're using Windows, you can set the display scaling to1 150% or 200%, and enable the experimental HiDPI support in the config:

--  On the menu, select “Settings” -> “Configure Krita”
+-  On the menu, select :menuselection:`Settings --> Configure Krita`
--  Switch to “Window”
+-  Switch to :guilabel:`Window`
--  Check “Enable Hi-DPI support”
+-  Check :guilabel:`Enable Hi-DPI support`
 -  Restart Krita

 I'm using MacOS Sierra and Krita won't start